ArrowSystemsDE/heroic-apt/README.md

 Name: KEY_PASSPHRASE
 Secret: your passphrase

+## Setup Pages
+1. Go to settings
+2. Down to "Pages"
+3. Change "Source" to "Github Actions"

-4. Now click on variables and select "New repository variable"
+5. Now click on variables and select "New repository variable"
 Name: PRIVATE_KEY
 Value: your private key block